-The primary legislation regulating the employment relationship is the Fair Work Act 2009 (FWA).
+The primary legislation regulating the employment relationship is the Fair Work Act 2009 (FW Act).
 This legislation sets minimum terms of employment (via the 10 National Employment Standards), provides some specific employee protections, regulates unions and the collective bargaining process, sets out the role of the independent employment tribunal (Fair Work Commission) and deals with a range of other matters.

 The NES set out 10 minimum standards or entitlements in relation to:

 Awards are legally enforceable industrial instruments that establish minimum terms and conditions of employment for those employees to whom they apply.

 From 1 January 2010, more than 120 new Modern Awards came into operation that replaced in excess of 1600 old awards (although other historical awards continue to apply in some cases).
 Modern Awards tend to be industry or occupation-specific and quite complex rules apply to their interaction.
 This can make it difficult to determine which applies.